x-actly/Eve-Online-Mining-Bot/README.md

    - Home Bookmark: Set the coordinates for the Station Bookmark.
    - Belt Bookmarks: Enter the coordinates for your Belt Bookmarks (one line per bookmark).

 4. Click the "Save" button to hold the entered coordinates so that they persist across sessions.

-5. Click the "Start" button to initiate the mining bot.
+5. If you are ready, dock up and click the "Start" button to initiate the mining bot.

-6. To stop the bot, click the "Stop" button.
+6. Click the stop button if you want to end the bot prematurely.
+It will complete the current mining cycle and then stop flying into the belt.

 ## Display of Mouse Position
 The GUI application continuously displays the current mouse position on the screen.
 This can be helpful for accurately determining the coordinates for the positions mentioned above.